PeppyHare/r/content/notes/research/warpxm-102.md

     </details>

 The Runge-Kutta temporal solver has multiple "stages", depending on the temporal order specified in the input file.
 These stages are the standard Runge-Kutta intermediate approximations of the solution in between `t` and `t + dt` which are combined in a weighted average to advance the solution.
 For each stage:
-- Run any variable adjusters associated with the temporal solver.
+- We start with the current state in `q_n`.
+We then run any variable adjusters associated with the temporal solver.
 In the case of the `advection.py` example, we use a shock-capturing limiter (`warpy.variable_adjusters.limiters.dg_moe_rossmanith`) which enforces local bounds on variables by damping the high-order corrections.
+These can modify the value of `q_n` before the spatial solvers act on it.
+- We perform a full `start_sync()`/`finish_sync()` to sync the MPI halo data.
-- The DG spatial solver comes next, and this is where the really heavy lifting happens.
+- The DG spatial solver comes next, and this is where the really heavy lifting happens: `ndg_t::solve(const real time, const variables_type& input, variables_type& output)`.
 The actual flux calculations are up to the `WmApplication`(s) that we've defined in our input file.
 To express the physics of the problem in the language of DG, an application can define:
     - `numerical_flux()`: Compute boundary flux over the surface of a DG element
     - `internal_flux()`: Compute volume flux within a DG element
     - `source()`: Contribute a source/sink term